shauryashaurya/ML_Intro/readme.md

 You can start with the empty notebook, follow the tutorial and end up with the solution.

 ## You'll need
+A computer with atleast 16 Gb of RAM
+Access to the internet
+Anaconda installed on your machine: [prefer a 64-bit, Python 3.x download from here](https://www.anaconda.com/download/) I'll point out datasets that we need for each of the exercises as we go along.

 # Topics
 Here are all the bits we will cover: